victorgan/victorgan.github.io/_posts/2014-08-18-useful-sites-for-research.md

   supplementary material to the papers.
 - Pocket + IFTTT is slow.
 - What's the best way to take notes on the papers?
+- Batch labelling papers could be easier

 ### Writing Notes
 Right now I use OneNote: I have two notebooks.
 One for Concepts, where I summarize ideas and see how they connect, and one for Papers, where I take notes on individual papers.
 Ideally the notes in the "Papers" notebook will migrate to the "Concepts" section.
 In practice it's very messy; the effort to visually align things in OneNote isn't worth the time.
-It's a great UI for quick and messy thoughts: whenever I see something that relates to a concept, I take a screenshot and add it to the page.
+It's great for quick and messy
+thoughts: whenever I see something that relates to a concept, I take a screenshot and add it to the page.
 It's easy to re-organize notes, so I don't care if my notes on are in the wrong category.

-OneNote also allows you to import PDFs to annotate, but the ease of annotation isn't outweighed by the monolithic file format prone to bit rot.
+OneNote also allows you to import PDFs to annotate, but the ease of annotation isn't outweighed by the propensity for bit rot.
+I haven't tried Evernote.

 Good:

 - It's in the cloud.
-- It supports screenshots, web clippings, handrawn math and figures, and pdf printouts.
+- It supports screenshots, web clippings, hand-drawn math and figures, and pdf printouts.
 - The user interface makes it quick to access everything.
 - I can include hand-drawn notes on how papers are related
 - The search is good
+- It makes me summarize notes instead of highlighting it, which helps with understanding (or so I think)

 Bad: